 Depending on the industry, the government often has portals where solicitations for IDIQs can be found.
 These are also listed on government websites and support sites.
 The listing will contain the requested period, the initial projects needed, location and any specific restrictions for the posting.
-For example, an RFP (request for proposal) could be set out for general construction at a military base, set aside for women-owned small businesses only.
+For example, a Request for Proposal could be set out for general construction at a military base, or set aside for women-owned small businesses only.

 Single Award IDIQs Versus Multiple Award IDIQs

 IDIQs are an ideal method of contracting for the government.
 You can discover the reasons for this here.
 As mentioned before, single Award IDIQs are given to one contractor, while multiple Award IDIQs are given to several.
 When the government issues a task order on the project, the process will change depending on the type of IDIQ.